Dzenly/tia/readme.md

-Time Is All (log-driven test engine with ExtJs support)
+Time Is All (log-driven test engine with ExtJs classic support)

 <!-- toc -->